DKenefake/fasterfva/README.md

-# fast_fva
+# FasterFVA

-Fast Flux Variability Analysis
+A fast implimentation of Variable Flux Analysis.